 National Weather Service Statement for Severe Weather Awareness Week

 600 AM MDT WED APR 16 2014

-The other type of flooding, flash flooding, refers to a dangerous sudden rise in water along a creek, wash, river, or over a normally dry land area.
-Flash floods result from heavy rainfall, sudden breaks in river ice jams, and dam or levee failures.
-Flash Floods can occur within a few minutes or hours, and can move at surprisingly high speeds, striking with little warning.
-Flash floods are quite destructive because of the force of the moving water, and the debris that accumulates in flood waters, such as trees and boulder, which can destroy roadways, bridges and buildings.
+Flash flooding refers to a dangerous sudden rise in water along a creek…river…or over a normally dry land area.
+Flash floods result from heavy rainfall…sudden breaks in river ice jams…and dam or levee failures.
+Flash floods can occur within a few minutes or hours…and can move at surprisingly high speeds…striking with little warning.
+Flash floods are quite destructive because of the force of the moving water…and the debris that accumulates in flood waters…such as trees and boulder…which can destroy roadways…bridges and buildings.

-In recent years we have seen serious flooding when heavy rain falls on recently burned areas.
-Residents in and near burned areas near Mancos, Debeque or in the front range foothills from Larimer to El Paso counties should plan ahead on response actions for flooding.
+Other complications in Colorado are recent fires which raise the flood threat when locally heavy rain falls on recently burn scars.
+Residents in and near burned areas near Mancos, Debeque or in the Front Range foothills from Larimer to El Paso counties should plan ahead on response actions for flooding.

-Some offices will issue an Urban Flood Advisory which will be issued for impact flooding that is not in itself life threatening.
+An urban flood advisory will be issued for impact flooding that is not in itself life threatening.
 In an urban area if you were commuting during rush hour during a flood advisory you could expect some intersections to be underwater and a much longer commute.
-A Small Stream Flood Advisory might be issued when flow is bankful with minor lowland flooding along the stream.
+A small stream flood advisory might be issued when flow is bankful with minor lowland flooding along the stream.

 Nearly half of all flash flood fatalities are vehicle related.
-Do not enter a flooded roadway, instead turn around, do not drown.
-In rapidly rising waters, backing up away from water may be safer.
-One to two feet of water will carry away most vehicles and you also cannot tell if the road is damaged beneath the water.
+Do not enter a flooded roadway…instead turn around…do not drown.
+In rapidly rising waters backing up away from water may be safer.
+One to two feet of water will carry away most vehicles and you also cannot tell if the road is damaged beneath moving water.